evanconway/Meme-Machine-discord-bot/README.md

 ## Features

 ### Beetlejuice Reference
-Type one of these words three times to ping everyone on the server: boys bois boyz guys guyz bros broz
+Type one of these words three times to ping everyone on the server: boys, bois, boyz, guys, guyz, bros, broz.

 ### Upvote With Message
 Send a message containing only the ^caret symbol to place an up arrow reaction on the previous message.
 Your ^caret message will be automatically deleted.